- Children must be age 6 or older

 Weather and River Condition Policies: You will be contacted by email and/or cell phone the day before or at 8 AM the morning of your trip if weather or river conditions cause a trip cancellation.
 Trips cancelled by operator will be rescheduled or refunded.

-Cancellation Policy: Customers will receive a full refund with 24 hours notice of cancellation.
-Customers will also receive a full refund in case of operator cancellation due to weather or other unforeseen circumstances.
+Cancellation Policy: Customers signed up for regular self-guided trips will receive a full refund with 24 hours notice of cancellation.
+Reservations for guided trips or any unique, custom trip not on our regular schedule must be cancelled or changed at least 72 hours in advance to receive a refund.
+All customers will receive a full refund in case of operator cancellation due to weather or other unforeseen circumstances.
 Please contact us by phone to cancel or inquire about a cancellation.
 No-shows will be charged the full price.

 What to Wear: